 The FAFSA must be completed and processed in order to apply for the HOPE Scholarship.
-Once a student has apply for the HOPE Scholarship.
 Once a student has completed 30 degree-level hours, he or she can request a HOPE Scholarship evaluation be completed by the Registrar's Office.
 At that time, to qualify, he or she must have a 3.0 GPA or higher.